waterspouut/waterspouut/README.md

   <h1 align="center">
-  <b>Abhigyan Trips</b>
+  <b>waterspouut</b>
 </h1>
-<p>Heya!
-I’m Abhigyan Tripathi, a student currently living in Mumbai, India.
+<p>Hey!
+I’m waterspouut, the korea name is chaoreum Park, a student currently living in South Korea.
 I’m preparing for
 <a href="https://en.wikipedia.org/wiki/Joint_Entrance_Examination">JEE</a>,
 and learning programming through small projects  on the side.</p>
 <br>